12. Chasing a Ghost

 Visited his Mom and they had a good, long talk.

-He trudged up the metal stairs with a heavy heart and found Carla sitting at the kitchen table, the same spot she had been sitting since Kevin left.
+Found Carla sitting at the kitchen table, the same spot since Kevin left.

 “I think I knew,” Carla said.
 “Or maybe now I feel like I should have.”